 Municipal Governance and the Future of Housing (Thursday, November 19, 2020 – 7:00pm - 8:30pm)

 Presented by the Federation of Metro Tenants’ Associations, York University’s Robarts Center for Canadian Studies, and the City Institute

-The panel will be moderated by Joe Mihevc, Visiting Professor, City Institute, York University and Former Toronto City Councillor.
+The panel was moderated by Joe Mihevc, Visiting Professor, City Institute, York University and Former Toronto City Councillor.

 - Kristyn Wong-Tam, City Councillor and Member, Planning and Housing Committee, City of Toronto

 - Craig Sauvé, City Councillor and Associate Member, Executive Committee for Housing, City of Montréal

 - Cheryll Case, Principal Urban Planner and Founder, CP Planning

 - Martine August, Assistant Professor, School of Planning, University of Waterloo